GP PRACTICES ARE WORKING DIFFERENTLY

 This page was last updated on 5th January 2021

 But, to help keep you safe, you can no longer walk in or book appointments online.
 You’ll need to contact your practice via telephone first and answer some questions.
 You may be asked a few more questions than usual.
 Some practices are also using Ask My GP or EMIS Online to communicate with patients.
 Please be patient, these new measures will help us keep staff and patients safe during this time.
 The majority of conversations with a GP or nurse are now being done via telephone or video calls.
 But, if you do need to be seen in person your practice will arrange this with you.
 If you do need to go in to your GP Practice you’ll notice it will look and feel different.
 Here’s how:

 Please be kind to your GP practice, they are working hard to get us through this!

-Wigan Borough, alongside the rest of Greater Manchester and parts of East Lancashire and West Yorkshire are now in a version of a local lockdown:
+Wigan Borough, alongside the rest of Greater Manchester are in a local restriction tier.

 The Government has published a Frequently Asked Questions (FAQ) which covers what you can and can’t do.